 This only works for packages that are either pure Python or for packages with C extensions that are built in Pyodide.
-If a pure Python package is not found in the Pyodide repository it will be loaded from PyPi.
+If a pure Python package is not found in the Pyodide repository it will be loaded from PyPI.

-Parameters requirements (str | List[str]) - A requirement or list of requirements to install.
-Each requirement is a string, which should be either a package name or URL to a wheel:
+When used in web browsers, downloads from PyPI will be cached.
+When run in Node.js, packages are currently not cached, and will be re-downloaded each time micropip.install is run.

-- If the requirement ends in .whl it will be interpreted as a URL.
-The file must be a wheel named in compliance with the PEP 427 naming convention. - If the requirement does not end in .whl, it will interpreted as the name of a package.
-A package by this name must either be present in the Pyodide repository at indexURL <globalThis.loadPyodide> or on PyPi micropip.install (requirements: Union[str, List[str]]) Install the given package and all of its dependencies.
+- requirements (str | List[str]) A requirement or list of requirements to install.
+Each requirement is a string, which should be either a package name or URL to a wheel: - If the requirement ends in .whl it will be interpreted as a URL.
+The file must be a wheel named in compliance with the PEP 427 naming convention. - keep_going (bool, default: False) This parameter decides the behavior of the micropip when it encounters a Python package without a pure Python wheel while doing dependency resolution: - If False, an error will be raised on first package with a missing wheel. - If True, the micropip will keep going after the first error, and report a list of errors at the end.